 The State of Arizona has a surveillance program in place tracking West Nile Virus occurrences.
 The program focuses on virus activity in mosquitoes, chicken flocks, dead birds, sick horses, and humans.

 There's not much that can be done to prevent West Nile Virus.
 Although several people across the country have died from the West Nile Virus, including some people in Arizona, it is important not to panic and remember that the numbers are relatively very small.
 On rare occasions, the West Nile Virus infection can result in a severe and sometimes fatal illness known as West Nile encephalitis (an inflammation of the brain).
 The risk of severe disease is higher for persons 50 years of age and older.

 In general, one is much more likely to be killed by lightning or by a drunk driver than by West Nile Virus.
-While the State is taking a proactive role in protecting the citizens of the state from West Nile Virus, there are some common sense actions that we can take.
+While the state is taking a proactive role in protecting the citizens of the state from the West Nile Virus, there are some common actions that people can take.

 - Mosquitoes breed in standing water.
-Although you can't do much about the man-made lakes and lagoons around town, you can keep your home free from standing water.
-Eliminate any standing water in cans, bottles, jars, buckets, old tires, drums and other containers.
+Although you can't do much about the human-made lakes and lagoons around town, you can keep your home free from standing water.
+Eliminate any standing water in cans, bottles, jars, buckets, old tires, drums, and other containers.